Symptoms of the stomach bug and food poisoning can be similar. But food poisoning typically resolves faster and includes

 - Cook roasts, steaks, and chops to 145°F (62°C).

-- refrigerate any perishable foods within one hour
+- Refrigerate any perishable foods within 1 hour.

 While many symptoms of the stomach bug and food poisoning are similar, it’s important to determine which sickness you may have.
-The symptoms of food poisoning:
+The symptoms of food poisoning may: